aldopando/BellabeatCaseStudy/README.md

 	    WHEN activityDate BETWEEN '2016-04-30' AND '2016-05-06' THEN 'Week 8'
 	    ELSE 'Week 9'
 	    END AS week,
-	    CASE
+	    COUNT(DISTINCT activityDate) AS active_days, -- count days user was active in week CASE
 	    WHEN SUM(MET_minutes)<600 THEN 'Inactive'
 	    WHEN SUM(MET_minutes) BETWEEN 600 AND 3999 THEN 'Low-active'